Seasonality Trading App

 Summary report - Single Stock/ETF/Index, 52 Weeks option

-The Page 1 of the summary report for this analysis is as shown in the image below.
-The top of the page is showing the Country and the Name of the single Stock or ETF being analysed.
+The summary report for this mode of analysis is discussed in the sections below.
+The top of the page as shown in the image below is showing the Country and the Name of the single Stock or ETF being analysed for your immeduate reference.

 Since it is a 52 weeks report to cover for the 52 weeks of the year, the summary report runs in several pages as shown below.
-For each of the 52 weeks, you can see the WEEK NO. DIRECTION, CONFIDENCE and other information such as ADH, AMU, AMD, RCW and TRS.
+For each of the 52 weeks, you can see the WEEK NO. DIRECTION, CONFIDENCE and other information such as ADH, AMU, AMD, RCW and EXP and RRR.
 All these columns have the same meaning as in the summary report from the main input section described earlier.
-The DIRECTION in this summary report is used to mean whether the Stock or ETF was bullish over the 9 week period beginning the first day of the trading week.
-As an example from the image below, Week 1 of the year was bullish (BUY) 60% of the time or 6 out of last 10 years whereas Week 51 was bullish 90% of the time or 9 out of last 10 years.
+The DIRECTION in this summary report is used to mean whether the Stock or ETF was bullish over the 9 week period beginning the first day of the relevant trading week.
+As an example from the image below, Week 1 of the year was bullish (BUY) 60% of the time or 6 out of last 10 years whereas Week 48 was bullish 90% of the time or 9 out of last 10 years.

 Detailed report - Single Stock/ETF/Index, 52 Weeks option